Schueni1/OpSys/README.md

 # OpSys
-For you me dear friend
+For you my dear friend